srinidhi-k-prasad/SudokuSolver/ReadMe.md

 The contents of the program can be best described as follows:

-* `ImageProcessor` handles the pre-processing steps needed to identify the Sudoku grid in an image, localise it and extract the Region of Interest for digit recognition.
+* `ImageProcessor` handles the pre-processing steps needed to identify the Sudoku grid, and extract the ROI for digit recognition.
 * `DigitRecogniser` accepts the processed image with the Sudoku grid to classify the digits and store them in a `vector<vector<int>>`.
-* `TrainOCR`, runs for the first time if the trained model is not present.
-It used Histogram of Oriented Gradients (HoG) and Support Vector Machines (SVM) to train the classifier on the MNIST dataset.
+* `TrainOCR` is to train the OCR-algorithm.
+It is only called if the model is untrained.
+It uses Histogram of Oriented Gradients (HoG) and Support Vector Machines (SVM) to train the classifier on the MNIST dataset.
-* `Sudoku` , it contains the logic for solving the puzzle based on backtracking algorithm.
+* `Sudoku` contains the logic for solving the puzzle based on backtracking algorithm.
 It accepts the vector of identified digits and after solving returns a vector of int's as the solution which is printed on the console output.

 ### Program Flow

 `main.cpp`, as the name suggests, is the main-entry point for the application.

 * The program first checks if the image was specified as the second argument during execution.
 If not, it raises a helpful error to the user.
-* The image is then passed to the `ImageProcessor` object to perform pre-processing operations such as blur or edge-detection to identifiy the outer grid of the sudoku-puzzle.
+* The image is then passed to the `ImageProcessor` object to perform pre-processing operations such as blur or edge-detection.
+The objective here is to identify the outer grid of the sudoku-puzzle.
-* Then, the objects for the `TrainOCR` & `DigitRecogniser` are created to which, the pre-processed image is passed as an argument.
+* With a pre-processed image, the objects to the class `TrainOCR` & `DigitRecogniser` are created; Here, the pre-processed image is passed as an argument.
-* Post digit-classification, a vector is returned by `DigitRecogniser` class which is then passed on to the `Sudoku` object calling the `SolveBoard` function for a solution.
+* Post digit-classification, a vector is returned by `DigitRecogniser` class which is passed on to the `Sudoku` object calling the `SolveBoard` function for a solution.
 * If a solution exists, it is re-projected on a duplicate of the image and displayed as a console output.
-If not solution exists, the string "Solution not found" is returned as the output.
+If no solution exists, the string "Solution not found" is returned as the output.

 ### **Dependencies**